noClaps/blog/.github/CONTRIBUTING.md

 ### Getting started

 There are build instructions in the [README](../README.md) for this repository so that you can get started working on the website.
+I also recommend going through the [documentation](https://docs.zerolimits.dev) to see how everything works.
 The sites are made using [Astro](https://github.com/withastro/astro), and I recommend you go through their [documentation](https://docs.astro.build) to see its features and limitations.
 Report any bugs you find in their site generator to their [issue tracker](https://github.com/withastro/astro/issues).